songjun-wu/EcoTWIN/README.md

 ## Instruction
 ### 1 .Compliation
 Currently, GEM can only be deployed on Linux.
-To run GEM, simply direct to ***Release-Linux*** and compile the model.
+For compilation, simply direct to ***Release-Linux*** and make.

     cd MODEL_PATH/Release_linux
     make